#ThrivingAtWork: the StrawberrySocial way

-One in four people reading this will suffer from stress, depression or other mental health conditions at some point in their lives.
-Do you, or someone you know, currently have a diagnosis?
-Chances are you have at least one person in your day-to-day life that is working through one of these conditions, (Disclosure: at least three of us at StrawberrySocial do).
+One in four people reading this will suffer from stress, depression or other mental health conditions at some point during their lifetime.
+Do you currently have a diagnosis?
+(Disclosure: at least three of us do, here at StrawberrySocial).

-You may have become an expert at managing your illness both at work and at home.
-But have you shared this with co-workers?
+You may be expert at managing your illness both at work and at home.
+But do you share this with co-workers, or keep it under wraps?
 And would you have the confidence to ask your boss for a mental health day if you needed time off to recover, away from the challenges of the workplace?

-Although mental health at work is becoming less of a stigma, we as a society have a long way to go until depression, anxiety and stress can expect the same support in the workplace as say, someone with a more ‘widely understood’ ailment.
-Colleagues will rush to help someone hobbling around the office on crutches, but with depression, for example, the sufferer is fighting an invisible battle and their struggle may only manifest itself in negative behaviours.
-This in turn may make colleagues and management even less likely to recognise, sympathise, or offer help.
+Although mental health at work is becoming less of a stigma, there’s a long way to go until a person with depression can expect the same support as a worker with a broken ankle, for example.
+Colleagues will rush to help someone wearing plaster and hobbling round the office on crutches.
+But with depression, the sufferer is fighting an invisible battle, and their struggle may only manifest in negative behaviours, making people even less likely to sympathise or offer help.

 It’s not disingenuous to equate physical injury with mental illness.
-The professional world has been struggling to understand mental illness in the workplace, and create best practices so as to best assist their workers.
-When #Thrivingatwork released its report on mental health in the workplace they found the number of people forced to stop work as a result of mental health problems was 50% higher than for those with visibly physical health conditions.
-This report urged employers to commit to six core standards around mental health – essentially, to start taking responsibility for the mental health of their staff:
+Launched last week, the new #thrivingatwork report on mental health in the workplace found the number of people forced to stop work as a result of mental health problems was 50% higher than for those with physical health conditions.
+Commissioned by the government, this report urged employers to commit to six core standards around mental health – essentially, to start to take responsibility for the mental health of their staff:

 - Produce, implement and communicate a mental health at work plan